magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 * identify all the functions that are specific for the JVM and that can't be evaluate in a CLJS context;
-* identify all the macros defined in the library, because CLJS's macros must be defined in a different compilation stage than the one from where they are consumed.
+* identify all the macros defined in the library, because CLJS's macros must be defined in a different compilation stage from the one where they are consumed.

 ## Valip current state